AugustNagro/augustnagro.github.io/_posts/2021-9-5-scala3-braces.md

 date: 2021-9-5
 ---

 [Scala 3](https://docs.scala-lang.org/scala3/new-in-scala3.html) adds [Optional Braces](https://docs.scala-lang.org/scala3/reference/other-new-features/indentation.html) to the language.
-At first I was concerned the two different styles would cause confusion and ambiguity, but over time I've realize the new scheme actually makes the language more consistent.
+At first I was concerned the two different styles would cause confusion and ambiguity, but over time I've realized the new scheme actually makes the language more consistent.

-For example, consider a one-liner method declaration:
+For example, consider a one-line method declaration.
+In both Scala 2 & 3, braces are optional:

 {% highlight scala %}
 def helloWorld: Unit = println("Hello, world!")